strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 > 	  value: label1=value1,label2=value2
 > ```

-Using this selector you can set a label, `strimzi-0-43-0` for example, in an all-namespaces scoped Strimzi Deployment and then tag all the Kafka CRs (and other operands) with this label and that Strimzi deployment will manage them and only them.
+Using this selector, you can set a label (`strimzi-0-43-0` for example) in a given Strimzi Deployment and then tag some or all of the Kafka CRs (and other operands) with this label and that Strimzi deployment will manage them and only them.
 Any operand CRs without the label will be ignored.

 You could then deploy _another_ cluster-scoped Strimzi operator with a different custom resource selector, `strimzi-0-43-0-b` for example, and tag a different set of Operand CRs with that label.
 The two Strimzi deployments would coexist happily (provided you have setup independent RBAC -- more on this later), managing completely separate sets of CRs.

-This features allows us to create a more robust upgrade process for the Strimzi Operator and its operands.
+This features allows us to define a more robust upgrade process for the Strimzi Operator and its operands.

 ### Resource Selector based upgrade